Written on 07 October 2021.

 Without interrupting their careers, the experienced practitioners of the executive track usually join the programme to take a step towards senior positions in finance or positions in academe, or when they already hold such positions, to help them steer their organisations in new directions.
 During the programme, they work with leading specialists on research of particular relevance to their job.
 The PhD in Finance programme at EDHEC requires a strong personal commitment and is designed to be completed over three to four years.

-More information on the programme curriculum, doctoral theses, and almuni testimonials can found at https://www.edhec.edu/en/phd-finance/edhec-phd-finance-glance
+More information on the programme curriculum, doctoral theses, and almuni testimonials is available at Research & Innovation: EDHEC PhD in Finance at a glance